shanmeng/CS6620/README.md

 ## AI Assistance / External Tools Used
 This project utilized AI assistance for debugging and clarifying concepts.

-Tool used: Google Gemini, GitHub "Explain Error" feature.
+Tool used: Google Gemini, GitHub Copilot.

 Prompts:
 - "Can you help troubleshoot LocalStack errors?"
 - "How can I wait for LocalStack to become healthy in a Docker Compose test container?"
 - "How to fix 'ERROR: for test Container '...'' in Docker Compose with LocalStack health checks?"
+- "Please find a solution for this failing job.
+Use the logs, job definition, and any referenced files where the failure occurred.
+Keep your response focused on the solution and include code suggestions when appropriate."

 All AI-generated responses were reviewed and modified by me.